jackfrosty908/portfolio/README.md

 # portfolio

-This is a repo where I can try out new technoligies, and eventually write blog posts/
+This is a repo where I can try out new technologies, and eventually write blog posts.

 ## Getting Started